With roots in ancient practices, yoga has become a recognized form of complementary treatment in mental health care.

 6. Offers a Coping Method

-For many in mental health recovery or managing substance use disorders (SUD), yoga offers a healthy coping mechanism that helps with emotional balance and control.
+For many in mental health recovery or managing substance use disorders (SUD), another of the benefits of yoga is building a healthy coping mechanism that helps with emotional balance and control.

 Trauma is often stored in the body, manifesting as tension, pain, or nervous system dysregulation.
 Yoga helps release this stored trauma, allowing the body to process past experiences in a safe and controlled way.